atifaziz/Delegating/README.md

 implementation is delegated to an `Action` or a function (`Func<>`, `Func<,>` and so on depending on the arity of the original method).

+With version 1.2, Delegating also targets .NET Framework versions 3.5 and up.

 ## Motivation